sylefeb/tinygpus/README.md

 <center><img src="docs/tetrahedron.png" width="400px"></center>

 This is more general because clearly the perspective is not 'axis aligned' with respect to the screen.
 This is neither vertical nor horizontal.
 Yet, this is not *free texture mapping* either: the texture is painted onto the plane of the triangle, and when seen front-facing it will show up without distortion.
-I refer to this case as *planar texturing*.
+I'll refer to this case as *planar texturing*.

 > I call *free texture mapping* the general case where u,v coordinates would be assigned to the triangle vertices and used to interpolate texture coordinates across the triangle surface.
-This interpolation also requires the per-pixel division, but I don't have a clever trick to escape this one!!
+This interpolation also requires the per-pixel division, but I don't know a clever trick to escape this one!!

 #### Z-constant rasterization

-One possible approach to deal with this case is the so called *z-constant raterization*.
+One possible approach to deal with the case of arbitrary angled polygons is the so called *z-constant raterization*.
 This is not a very common technique and, afaik, there are not many descriptions or implementations of it.
 I found a description in this article: [Free Direction Texture Mapping](http://qzx.com/pc-gpe/fdtm.txt) by Hannu Helminen.
 It is part of a highly enjoyable treasure trove, an archive of the *PC Game Programmer's Encyclopedia*.

 > As I browsed the PCGPE archive (highly recommended) I found [a great article on texturing](http://qzx.com/pc-gpe/texture.txt) by Sean Barrett.
 This article from 1994, which covers many aspects of texturing, introduces an approach for planar texturing mapping.
 What I describe next is equivalent, and it turns out his approach has been used in many games around the Quake era!
 [I come back to it later](#a-key-reference).